Housing Statement

 2026

-Additional matters that could be prescribed may include:
+Additional matters may include:

 • the size or proportion of the rent increase from the existing rent, and